teknoir/teknoir.github.io/docs/avangard/application_management.md

 Perform the following steps:
 * Upload all the necessary files to Cloudstorage*
-* Run a notebook to update the model
+* Run a notebook to update the Darknet (sustayn) app
 * Deploy a new version of the app to selected device(s)

 > *Cloudstorage is the persistent object storage in the Teknoir Platform